antmicro/verilog-power-analysis-workflows/README.md

 ./out/Vibex_simple_system -t --meminit=ram,./hello_test/hello_test.elf
 ```

-This will generate the `sim.vcd` file in the current directory with the VCD trace output.
+This will generate a `sim.vcd` file in the current directory with the VCD trace output.

-### Processing VCD file to base per clock cycle power TCL scripts
+### Processing VCD files to base per clock cycle power TCL scripts

-To generate base per clock cycle power TCL scripts, which will be used to offset generated total and peak power consumption reports, use `trace2power` to process previously generated VCD file:
+To generate base per clock cycle power TCL scripts, which will be used to offset the generated total and peak power consumption reports, use `trace2power` to process the previously generated VCD file:

 <!-- name="process-empty-vcd-output" -->
 ```